abhishekcha/MATCHBOX/work.md

 make your signup API dynamic to recive data from the end user User.FindOne with duplicate email ids
-API - feed API - GET /feed - get all the users from the database.
+API - feed API - GET /feed - get all the users from the database. create a delete user API. write a logic to handle GET POST PATCH DELETE API calls and test them on postman. difference between patch and put. create a delete user API explore the mongoose doc for model